 The sample questions will help to familiarize the candidate with the format and types of questions included in each of the actual examinations.
 This guide also includes study techniques and a Timeline for Success Study Plan for candidates working full time, which includes specific topics, references and page numbers to study.
 The Examination Preparation Guide is available electronically through the National Association of Dental Laboratories (NADL) online by CLICKING HERE.

-• NADL Online Study System - NADL has developed an online study system to help dental technology professionals study for the written examinations.
-This online study system is designed to quiz users on aspects of dental laboratory technology including the six specialties: complete dentures, partial dentures, crown and bridge, ceramics, orthodontics and implants.
+- NADL Online Study System - NADL has developed an online study system to help dental technology professionals study for the written examinations.
+This online study system is designed to quiz users on aspects of dental laboratory technology including the including the seven specialties: complete dentures, partial dentures, crown and bridge, ceramics, orthodontics, implants, and digital workflow.
 This study system contains hundreds of multiple choice questions that are similar to those on the examinations.
 It allows you to select your area(s) of study, so you can assess your progress and improvement.
 You can access this interactive Online Study System at www.nadl.org under the "Certification" link.

 CDT Study Clubs